Classroom Management for Students with Autism

 • Peer Support: Encourage peer buddies or social groups to help students with autism develop social skills in a structured setting.

-• Group Activities: Design group activities that allow for social interaction while respecting individual comfort levels.
+• Group Activities: Design activities that allow social interaction while respecting individual comfort levels.

 Flexible Seating